 Iron and Blood Donation

-Donating a unit of whole blood or double red cells (2-units) removes iron from your body.
-You need iron to make new red blood cells.
+Donating blood removes iron from your body.
+Your body needs iron to make new red blood cells.
 Low levels of iron can cause anemia or make it worse.

-All blood donors should learn more about iron.
+All blood donors should learn more about iron and hemoglobin.

-- All blood donors should add foods rich in iron to their diet.
+- All blood donors should add foods rich in iron and high in vitamin C to their diet.

 - If you have been deferred from donating blood for low hemoglobin, you might have low iron levels.

 The Red Cross does not currently accept as blood donors those individuals who have hereditary hemochromatosis or who require treatment for iron overload by therapeutic phlebotomy (blood removal).

 The Food and Drug Administration is increasing the minimum hemoglobin level required for male donors.
 Learn more about this important change.

 If you or someone in your family has a diagnosis of hereditary hemochromatosis or have been told that you need to be treated for iron overload, you should follow the advice of your physician.
 The American Red Cross does not currently accept individuals with hereditary hemochromatosis as volunteer blood donors if they are being treated for the condition.